 Other times, Erin would agree to rehab but would leave shortly thereafter and quickly relapse.
 It wasn’t until she had been put in jail at 22 that Erin decided enough was enough.
 She and her boyfriend moved across the country and she began her recovery.

 Now, two years into aftercare, Erin is still sober and working to repair her relationship with her family.

 Maureen is also working on repairs.

 Maureen found poetry as a release during the most tumultuous years of Erin’s addiction.
-We asked her about her about her daughter’s recovery and how her own poetry helps inspire other parents enduring similar experiences.
+We asked her about her daughter’s recovery and how her own poetry helps inspire other parents enduring similar experiences.

-The poetry came later, after things started to calm down.
+The poetry came later after things started to calm down.
 Honestly, though, my way of coping through the worst of it was knowing that I had to get up and take care of my other children.
 Knowing I had to get up and go to work.